-Key questions Content Why did the Civil War last four years?
-Changing military strategies Changing approaches of political and military leadership Resources available Impact of foreign influences (Britain and France) How significant was the immediate impact of the Civil War (1861-65)?
-Limitations on civil liberties during the War Reasons for and responses to the Emancipatio Proclamation (1863) Life in the Confederate States including the responses of slaves The nature of democracy in the North and the South What were the aims and outcomes of Reconstruction?
-Presidential Reconstruction: Abraham Lincoln and Andrew Johnson

-How successful was Reconstruction?
+Civil War and Reconstruction, 1861-77 Key questions Why did the Civil War last four years?
+Content Changing military strategies Changing approaches of political and military leadership Resources available Impact of foreign influences (Britain and France) How significant was the immediate impact of the Civil War (1861-65)?
+Limitations on civil liberties during the War Reasons for and responses to the Emancipation Proclamation (1863) Life in the Confederate States including the responses of slaves The nature of democracy in the North and the South What were the aims and outcomes of Reconstruction?
+Presidential Reconstruction: Abraham Lincoln and Andrew Johnson Radical Reconstruction from Congress Reasons for and passage of Constitutional Amendments 13th, 14th and 15th How successful was Reconstruction?
+Changing position of ex-slavesResponses of the White South